j1ai/Android-Mobile-Application/product.md

-# YOUR PRODUCT/TEAM 16
+# Optimizing Schedule/TEAM 16

  > _Note:_ This document is meant to evolve throughout the planning phase of your project.
  > That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).

 #### Q1: What are you planning to build?

-YOUR ANSWER GOES HERE ...

 Our product is a schedule optimizer that offers suggestions on what priority to place on various assignments and tests.
+The optimizer would allow users to specify their own academic goals and output a schedule based on course material weights and estimated difficulty.
+For example, a student can choose to put less effort on an easier course to save time for more demanding courses.
+The app would have daily prompts to stay up to date with the user’s progress and dynamically update the schedule to accommodate unforeseen events.
 The problem we are trying to address is that students have a hard time managing their time and don’t know how to prioritize efficiently especially when under stress.
+Our app would attempt to solve this problem by taking as much information as possible about the users time and provide a dynamic plan of action.
 We are planning to build a mobile app allowing students to allocate their time to meet the academic goals that they provide.
+In addition, other features we are considering is to include extracurricular events and activities and integrate them with the user’s academic schedule.

 For example, a student is in the middle of midterm season and has 3 midterms and 4 assignments with just 5 days to get ready for everything.
 It would be very difficult to complete all these tasks at a high level so the student needs to decide what to prioritize.
 Our app would calculate how much time to allocate to each task and present a few reasonable solutions.
 One recommended suggestion the app would say is: “Spend 5 hours studying for midterm2, Skip your 9:00am lecture since there’s no upcoming tasks for this class(Allocate time to catch up next week!), consider using 2 grace tokens on A2 since its only worth 5%.”

- * Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+The student can now choose which path to take.
+Additionally, the user can pick and choose between our provided solutions to customize their plans.

 #### Q2: Who are your target users?